Bankruptcy Attorneys Serving Businesses in North Carolina

 - Chapter 13 bankruptcy: This is also a type of “reorganization” bankruptcy, but it is designed for consumers.
 A business that is a sole proprietorship that wants to seek bankruptcy protection but does not want to close its doors—or that may be ineligible for Chapter 7 bankruptcy—may be able to file for Chapter 13 bankruptcy.
 It works similarly to Chapter 11 bankruptcy, but filing fees generally are less, and it is only available for secured and unsecured debts up to a certain amount.

 Determining what type of bankruptcy is right for your business can be complicated.
 An experienced North Carolina business bankruptcy lawyer can explore your options with you and can discuss the benefits and limitations of both liquidation bankruptcy and reorganization bankruptcy.

 Contact Our Attorneys in Raleigh, New Bern, or Morehead City

-Our clients seeking representation in business bankruptcy trust Howard Stallings to advocate to mitigate their potential losses.
+Our clients seeking representation in business bankruptcy trust Howard Stallings Law Firm to advocate to mitigate their potential losses.
 Our reputation for litigation throughout North Carolina speaks for itself.
 Call us today at 919-821-7700 or contact our office online.
 Free parking is available at our locations.